 Nearly 30,000 members of the media have quoted HARO sources…including The New York Times, ABC News and The Huffington Post.

-- David Lewis of Operations Inc said that his firm has been tapped as subject matter experts by The NY Times, Reuters and MSNBC, as well as appearing locally on several radio news sources.
+- David Lewis of Operations Inc said that his firm has been tapped as subject matter experts by The NY Times, Reuters and MSNBC.
+It also gave them the opportunity to appear locally on several radio news sources.

 The way the service works is you will receive 3 emails a day with the needs that the reporters have.
 You scan the list, which can be done in about 10 seconds, and see if you find anything you might be able to help out with.
 The needs range from space travel to blogging to sports medicine…with about 15 to 30 requests in each email.